Brewers vs. Astros Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has nine doubles, seven home runs, 23 walks and 33 RBI (45 total hits).
-He's also swiped seven bases.
+- Kyle Tucker has 46 hits with nine doubles, seven home runs, 24 walks and 33 RBI.
+He's also stolen seven bases.

 Tucker Recent Games